ibexa/documentation-developer/docs/content_management/field_types/field_type_reference/imagefield.md

 |---------|---------------|
 | `Image` | `ezimage`     |

-A **variation service** handles the conversion of the original image into different formats and sizes through a set of preconfigured named variations: large, small, medium, black and white thumbnail, etc.
+A **variation service** handles the conversion of the original image into different formats and sizes through a set of preconfigured named variations, for example, large, small, medium, or black and white thumbnail.

 ## PHP API field type